garethjones76/docker-swarm-mode-getting-started/README.md

   We can update a service placement-pref using docker service update, --placement-pref-add appends a new placement preference after all existing placement preferences. --placement-pref-rm removes an existing placement preference that matches the argument.

+We've been using the default service mode of "replicated" There is also a mode "global" which puts an instance on each node - lets take a look at that via another service called google container advisor (google/cadvisor also in Dockerhub - see this article for info https://blog.codeship.com/monitoring-docker-containers-with-elasticsearch-and-cadvisor/):

+  docker service create --network=monitoring --mode global --name cadvisor \
+  --mount type=bind,source=/,target=/rootfs,readonly=true \
+  --mount type=bind,source=/var/run,target=/var/run,readonly=false \
+  --mount type=bind,source=/sys,target=/sys,readonly=true \
+  --mount type=bind,source=/var/lib/docker/,target=/var/lib/docker,readonly=true \
+  google/cadvisor:latest

+This creates an instance on every node in the swarm - good for monitoring for example